IoTPlay/homedig2/README.md

 Jéan Roux, <jean@iotplay.org>.
 Find a Trello board with the dev pipeline.
 [Trello IoTP dig2 Invite](https://trello.com/invite/b/yC1CnUMK/f45c720766ca0d44e7c28e3c00375494/iotp-dig2).

 ### E2.
 Big-ticket items & Outstanding for Next releases

+For release notes, see [docs/5_ReleaseNotes/md](docs/5_ReleaseNotes/md).

 1. Self-Discovery of Devices & Things.
-  We will use the Homie mqtt self-discovery standard.
-[Homie - An MQTT Convention for IoT/M2M](https://homieiot.github.io).
+  Completed this release. ~ "We will use the Homie mqtt self-discovery standard.
+[Homie - An MQTT Convention for IoT/M2M](https://homieiot.github.io). "

 2. **dig2Msgr** using Telegram not completed yet.